 Miles and Points Definitions

-5/24: pertains to how many cards you can open within a specific timeframe with Chase bank (5 cards/24 months)
+5/24: pertains to how many cards you can open within a specific timeframe with Chase (5 cards/24 months)

 Airline alliances: groups of airlines that have partnered together.
 These groups let each other book flights on one another’s airlines and even redeem points on their airlines.